Ordos culture

-The Ordos culture (鄂尔多斯文化 (鄂爾多斯文化, È'ěrduōsī Wénhuà)) was a material culture occupying a region centered on the Ordos Loop (corresponding to the region of Suiyuan, including Baotou to the north, all located in modern Inner Mongolia, China) during the Bronze and early Iron Age from the 6th to 2nd centuries BCE.
+The Ordos culture (鄂尔多斯文化 (鄂爾多斯文化, È'ěrduōsī Wénhuà)) was a material culture occupying a region centered on the Ordos Loop (corresponding to the region of Suiyuan, including Baotou to the north, all located in modern Inner Mongolia, China) during the Bronze and early Iron Age from c.
+800 BCE to 150 BCE.
 The Ordos culture is known for significant finds of Scythian art and may represent the easternmost extension of Indo-European Eurasian nomads, such as the Saka, or may be linkable to Palaeo-Siberians or Yeniseians.
 Under the Qin and Han dynasties, the area came under the control of contemporaneous Chinese states.

 Background

 The Ordos Plateau was covered by grass, bushes, and trees and was sufficiently watered by numerous rivers and streams to produce rich grazing lands.
 At the time, it contained the best pasture lands on the Asian Steppe.